Cal9233/Cal9233/README.md

 ### Hey!
-I'm Calvin Malagon and I'm a Full Stack Developr + Freelancer 👋,
+I'm Calvin Malagon and I'm a Full Stack Developer + Freelancer 👋,
 Here's what my current coding objectives are

 - 🔭 I’m currently working on genthrust.org